|Mr S Jones

 Mr Papanicolaou holds a BA(Hons) in French and Spanish and is now embarking upon a Master’s Degree in Education.
 He joined Perins as the Team Leader for MFL in 2011, having previously spent 5 years as Head of MFL in his previous school.
 Following several successful whole school projects, Mr Papanicolaou was promoted to the position of Assistant Headteacher, responsible for the quality of teaching, staff development and the links with the Learn Alliance in September 2015, following the retirement of Mr Charde.

 Mr Papanicolaou says “I have always been immensely proud of my role as a teacher.
-Over the last 17 years, I have enjoyed being involved in the development of staff and children, and am also very honoured to have been responsible for over 20 school trips outside of the UK, including the current Year 8 trip to Paris and the ski trip.
+I have enjoyed being involved in the development of staff and children, and am also very honoured to have been responsible for over 20 school trips outside of the UK, including the current Year 8 trip to Paris and the ski trip.
 To be responsible for the quality of teaching at such a prestigious establishment as Perins is an absolute privilege.”

 |Miss A Craig